 Remove the Magnets of a Magnetic Door

 If you have a magnetic cat door it might be hard for your kitty to push it.
 Again, these doors make a noise when the flap closes, which could scare your cat away.
-If your pet door has removable magnets then detach the magnets for a couple of weeks while training your cat to use the cat door.
+If the pet door has removable magnets then detach the magnets for a couple of weeks while training your cat to use the cat door.

 The flap will also become very easy to open after removing the magnets.
 Once she starts using the door regularly, you may attach the magnets back.